IcaroBrunoDev/react-native-easy-kit/README.md

 ## Setup

-If you don’t want to customize the default theme, you don’t need to configure anything, just check out the Components/Functions documentation and have fun.
+The React Native Easy Kit is almost zero-configuration, everything that you need to start is already configured, but if you want to customize the default theme and add your own you need to follow the steps above or take a look at {doc} to understand more about custom theme creation and how to work with dark theme.

-If you want to modify the default theme, you first need to understand how the themification works (put link here).
-After that, you can import the ThemeContext and use the extendTheme function to extend/overwrite the default theme as in the example below:
+First, create your new theme using the `extendTheme()` function.
+It will return to you a custom theme object, which is a extension of the default theme.
+You can understand more how it works here.

 ```tsx
 ...